buserror/libmui/README.md

 Have fun!

-# FAQ!
+# FAQ
-  * Ok so, is there a dark mode?
+  * OK, so is there a dark mode?
      - nope
-  * Fine, but at least it is themable, right?
+  * Fine, but at least it's themeable, right?
      - nope
-  * Tranparent Windows and a Cube Effect ?!@?!
+  * Transparent windows and a cube effect?!@?!
      - nope
-  * What, menu aren't sticky?
+  * The menus aren't sticky?
 They don't stay up when you release the mouse button?
-Common throw us a bone here man, it's 2023!
+C'mon, throw us a bone here, man, it's 2023!
      - nope
   * But, is it at least using the super trendy tools? cmake? meson? ninja?
      - nope